The Essential Key to Catholic Theology:

 The love commandment includes love of God, others, and oneself

-Just as groups of four occur frequently in ancient and popular culture (four seasons: spring, summer, fall, winter; four directions: N, S, E, W; four elements: earth, wind, water, fire), some of the most important aspects of biblical Christianity come in groups of four:
+Just as groups of four occur frequently in ancient and popular culture (four seasons: spring, summer, fall, winter; four directions: N, S, E, W; four elements: earth, wind, water, fire), some of the most important aspects of biblical and post-biblical Christianity come in groups of four:

 Four mothers of the 12 Tribes of Israel: Leah Rachel Zilpah Bilhah